 Perhaps you’ve heard about the European Union’s General Data Protection Regulation also known as GDPR.
 Even if your company is based in the US or other non-EU countries, it could still apply to you, so Spiro has taken steps to make sure that we’re compliant, which means that your data is compliant while you’re using Spiro.

-This law goes into effect May of 2018.
+This law went into effect May of 2018.

 The real high-level purpose of the GDPR is to allow individuals to control and manage how their personal information is stored, shared and used by companies that collect it.
 If successfully implemented, the hope is that:

 - there will be fewer data breaches releasing personal information;

 - if breaches do occur that people will be promptly notified; and